Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

 - The protocol also must describe whether any research activities will be conducted involving the donor.
 This includes research obtaining the donor’s data and/or donor derived biospecimens other than the HFT.

-- If research will be conducted with data or biospecimens from the donor, that individual may be considered a participant in the research and the protocol subject to all applicable human subject policy and regulation.
+- If research will be conducted with data or biospecimens from the donor, that individual would be considered a participant in the research and the protocol subject to all applicable human subject policy and regulation.

 - A blank consent form for HFT donation obtained from the source of the tissue to be donated and a summary of the consent process.
 The consent form used for the donation of the HFT must include statements that provide the following assurances, as applicable: